SebastianSydlik/weather_predictor/README.md

 Looker Studio is used to create insightful visualizations of the collected data.

+Pipenv is used to create a virtual environment.

 ## Outlook

 The next step of the project involves training an LSTM model using this curated dataset to predict future weather in Wuppertal.